 To understand the relationship between effectiveness and legitimacy from a causal as well as from a normative point of view, it is necessary to get a clear grasp on both concepts.
-While the meaning of effectiveness in Political Science is quite straightforward, the concept of legitimacy is notoriously opaque and ambiguous.
-In our framework, effectiveness and legitimacy are two distinct, but interconnected, criteria of the evaluation of governance.
+While the meaning of effectiveness in political science is quite straightforward, the concept of legitimacy is notoriously opaque and ambiguous.
+In our framework, effectiveness and legitimacy are two distinct, but interconnected, criteria for the evaluation of governance.
 While questions of effectiveness are concerned with the consequences of governance, legitimacy focuses on the normative status of governance regimes.
-I will discuss both concepts in more detail in turn: